geophysics-ubonn/reda/doc/index.rst

-..
-REDA documentation master file, created by sphinx-quickstart on Mon Jun 26 10:10:25 2017.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to the REDA documentation!
 ==================================

 REDA is a scientific Python library for reproducible geoelectrical data analysis.
-It aims to provide a unified interface for common and advanced data processing steps while bridging the gap between a multitude of geoelectric measurement devices and inversion codes used across the geophysical community.
+It aims to provide a unified interface for common and advanced data processing steps while bridging the gap between a multitude of geoelectrical measurement devices and inversion codes used across the geophysical community.
 It offers functionality to import, analyze, process, visualize, and export geoelectrical data with particular emphasis on time-lapse functionality and